Gerald Jackson describes life as an African American painter in the Bowery, poetry versus hip hop, and the jazz scene of the 1980s.

 This is Part 1 of the transcript of Stanley Whitney's interview with Gerald Jackson.

 Stanley Whitney Okay, I’m in Jersey City.
-It’s Friday, January 13th, and I’m interviewing Gerald Jackson at 11:30 AM, at 291 5th St. Jersey City, New Jersey, 07302.
+It’s Friday, January 13th, and I’m interviewing Gerald Jackson at 11:30 am, at 291 Fifth Street.
+Jersey City, New Jersey, 07302.
 So Gerald, I’d like to start with your early life, you’re from Chicago.
-Can you give us a little background about when you were born, your parents, you history?
+Can you give us a little background about when you were born, your parents, your history?

 SW What year was that?
 Would you say?